Andreas-Hjortland/ngxs-message-plugin/README.md

 You can check out all the configuration options in [`symbols.ts`](projects/ngxs-message-plugin/src/lib/symbols.ts), but the most important options are `messageHandler` which lets you configure how the messages are passed between instances.
 The default is `port` which will register any popup window or frame that is opened on the same domain with the opener state.
 You can also roll your own by providing an implementation of `MessageCommunicationService`.
+Another potentially useful configuration option is `debounce` which tells how long to debounce before we actually calculate the state diff and transfer it to the clients.
+Default is 100 milliseconds.

 ## Test app